accelazh/accelazh.github.io/_posts/2015-05-21-Play-with-Docker-Network.md

 # On host 1
 ssh root@192.168.7.2 'cat /etc/hostname' && \
 ssh root@192.168.7.4 'cat /etc/hostname' && \
-docker exec -it test1.1 ssh root@10.32.170.202 'hostname' && \
+docker exec -it test1.1 ssh root@10.32.171.202 'hostname' && \
-docker exec -it test1.1 ssh root@10.32.170.204 'hostname' && \
+docker exec -it test1.1 ssh root@10.32.171.204 'hostname' && \
 docker exec -it test1.1 ssh root@192.168.7.2 'cat /etc/hostname' && \
 docker exec -it test1.1 ssh root@192.168.7.4 'cat /etc/hostname'

 # On host 3
 ssh root@192.168.7.2 'cat /etc/hostname' && \
 ssh root@192.168.7.4 'cat /etc/hostname' && \
-docker exec -it test3.1 ssh root@10.32.170.202 'hostname' && \
+docker exec -it test3.1 ssh root@10.32.171.202 'hostname' && \
-docker exec -it test3.1 ssh root@10.32.170.204 'hostname' && \
+docker exec -it test3.1 ssh root@10.32.171.204 'hostname' && \
 docker exec -it test3.1 ssh root@192.168.7.2 'cat /etc/hostname' && \
 docker exec -it test3.1 ssh root@192.168.7.4 'cat /etc/hostname'
 ```

 Finally, I made the router work!
 The keypoint is, each side NIC of the router must have an IP, from the network range which it is facing.
 Other hosts or containers must set gateway to this router's IP in the corresponding side.
-In prior sections I always tried to avoid using extra IP for router, i.e. 10.32.170.205, which doesn't work anyway.
+In prior sections I always tried to avoid using extra IP for router, i.e. 10.32.171.205, which doesn't work anyway.

-TODO use gre/vxlan to connect private network
+## Future

-TODO set up router for the tunnel network
+Use gre/vxlan to set up private tunnel network for containers.
+Add router to them.